hofmannedv/debian-package/packaging.md

 === GPG key ===

-* have your GPG key available
-** the key will be needed to sign the package
-** unsigned packages are untrustworthy and cannot be part of the Debian universe
+As step 1, have your GPG key available.
+Later on, the key will be needed to sign the package.
+Keep in mind that unsigned packages are untrustworthy and cannot be part of the Debian universe.

-* if not yet done create one
+In case you do not have a GPG key yet create one.
+You may follow the three steps below.
+The first command generates a new key, the second one exports your new key to a separate file, and the third one adds the key to your personal keyring.

 ```sh
 $ gpg --gen-key
 $ gpg -a --output ~/.gnupg/YOUR_NAME.gpg --export 'YOUR NAME'
 $ gpg --import ~/.gnupg/YOUR_NAME.gpg
 ```

-* make sure that the name _YOUR NAME_ is correct
+During creation make sure that the given name _YOUR NAME_ is correct.
-** will be exactly the same in the package, then
+This name will have to be exactly the same in the package, then.

 === Prepare the software to be packaged ===